deciduously/blispr/README.md

 {1 2 3}
 ```

-* Variable defintions - new assignments to the same binding will shadow old ones, there's just one big global scope:
+* Variable defintions - new assignments to the same binding will overwrite old ones, there's just one big global scope:

 ```
 blispr> def {x} 100